deni2s/IBCustomFonts/README.md

 Usage:

-1) Add this file to your Xcode project
+1) Add UIFonts+IBCustomFonts.m file to your Xcode project

 2) Add custom fonts to your application as usual (don't forget to define them in your app Info.plist as "Fonts provided by application" array)